 Not only that, but all will bring with them an audience for whom your message may resonate as well, giving you plenty of opportunity to profit from the event both directly and indirectly through future sales.

 Theme ideas are abundant in any niche and if you listen closely to your audience, they’ll tell you exactly what they need to hear by way of:

 - Their social media posts – especially if you have a Facebook group

 - The books they read (check the bestsellers in your niche)

 - Keyword research

 Telesummits come in many shapes and sizes.
-You might host four interviews each day for a week (or even two), or limit it to 10 interviews total.
+You might host four interviews each day for a week or two, or limit it to 10 interviews total.
 You might choose to use audio only or include video, too.
-You may want to host every interview live (although that can be risky), or to prerecord the calls and simply release them on a schedule.
+You may want to host every interview live (although that can be risky) or to prerecord the calls and simply release them on a schedule.